iscream1023/AIHUB_cleaner/README.md

-# AI-HUB Cleaner: Automated Dataset Pipeline for On-Device AI
+# AI-HUB Cleaner: Automated Dataset Pipeline

 AI-HUB datasets are notorious for their fragmented folder structures, redundant video frames, and inconsistent label formats.
 AI-HUB Cleaner automates the tedious preprocessing steps, allowing researchers to focus on what truly matters: Model Architecture and Optimization.